A martingale approach to noncommutative stochastic calculus: Introduction

-Fix a filtered probability space $(\Om,\sF,(\sF_t)_{t \geq 0},P)$ satisfying the usual conditions.\footnote{right-continuity and completeness: $\sF_t = \bigcap_{u > t}\sF_u$ and $\{G \subseteq \Om : G \subseteq G_0$ for some $G_0 \in \sF$ with $P(G_0) = 0\} \subseteq \sF_0$ } A \textbf{(classical continuous) semimartingale} is a continuous adapted process $X = (X_t)_{t \geq 0} \colon \R_+ \times \Om \to \R$ such that we can write $X = M + A$, where $M$ is a continuous local martingale and $A$ is a continuous adapted process whose paths have locally bounded variation (i.e.\ $A$ is a continuous \textbf{FV process}).
-If we require that $A_0 = 0$ almost surely, then $M$ and $A$ are unique up to indistinguishability.
-In this case, we call $M$ the \textbf{martingale part} of $X$ and $A$ the \textbf{FV part} of $X$.
-It might not be clear from this definition why a semimartingale is a useful object to consider.
-However, in a certain sense that can be made precise -- e.g.\ \cite{Protter2005,Bichteler2002} -- semimartingales are precisely the continuous stochastic processes against which it is possible to define ``well-behaved'' stochastic integrals.
-For the present discussion, knowing the following result suffices.
+Fix a filtered probability space $(\Om,\sF,(\sF_t)_{t \geq 0},P)$ satisfying the usual conditions.\footnote{right-continuity and completeness: $\sF_t = \bigcap_{u > t}\sF_u$ and $\{G \subseteq \Om : G \subseteq G_0$ for some $G_0 \in \sF$ with $P(G_0) = 0\} \subseteq \sF_0$ } An \textbf{FV process} is an adapted process $A = (A_t)_{t \geq 0} \colon \R_+ \times \Om \to \R$ whose paths almost surely have locally bounded variation.
+A (\textbf{continuous}) \textbf{semimartingale} is an adapted continuous process $X$ such that $X = X_0 + M + A$ for some continuous local martingale $M$ and some continuous FV process $A$ with $M_0 = A_0 = 0$ almost surely.
+In this case, $M$ and $A$ are unique up to indistinguishability, and we call $M$ the \textbf{martingale part} of $X$ and $A$ the \textbf{FV part} of $X$.
+It might not be clear from this definition why a semimartingale is a useful object.
+However, in a certain sense that can be made precise---see, e.g., \cite{Bichteler2002,Protter2005}---semimartingales are precisely the continuous stochastic processes against which it is possible to define ``well-behaved'' stochastic integrals.
+For the present discussion, knowing Theorem \ref{thm.clSI} below suffices.